zzx-peter/verl/docs/start/install.rst

 backend.
 Please install the above dependencies first.

 Currently, we support Megatron-LM\@core_v0.4.0 and we fix some internal issues of Megatron-LM.
-Here’s the additional installation guide.
+Here's the additional installation guide.

 The pros, cons and extension guide for using Megatron-LM backend can be found in :doc:`Megatron-LM Workers<../workers/megatron_workers>`.